timray674/website-content/post/git/index.md

 Anything related to Git in your newly created repository will be stored into this `.git` directory, all except the `.gitignore` file, which I'll talk about in the next article.

----
-## Adding files to a repository
+## How to add files to a repository

 Let's see how a file can be added to Git.
 Type: